elisemercury/NewsletterProject/README.md

 - In CMD in your Python installation folder: python package_installer.py
 - In Python: import package_installer

-This is a list of all packages used and it's corresponding version:
+This is a list of all packages used and the corresponding versions:

 pip install feedparser / 5.2.1